a-sansom/nodejs_docker/README.md

 Simply put, running `docker-compose up -d --build` will build a new `alexsansom/nodejs_docker` image (with a `latest` tag), create a container from it, and run the container (outside/independently of VSCode).

 The running container is a Node.js `express` application that prints some text to the screen when you visit `http://localhost:3000` in the browser.
 If you edit `simple-express-example.js`, the application is restarted (not the container) and refreshing the browser will show the changes.
 This is because the container uses `nodemon` to monitor for changes.

+[1] The same steps here are also applicable to PHPStorm too as it also has the ability to add remote Node.js interpreters and to control Docker containers.

 ## Step debugging `express` script using `Dockerfile`/`docker-compose.*` and VSCode